Oral Thrush in Babies—Why Does It Happen?

 Why It Might Not Be Thrush

 Not all breast pain or nipple soreness is caused by thrush.
-If you experience sharp pains in your breast during or after feeds, and severe pains in the nipple, try changing your baby's breastfeeding position or getting her to latch on again.
-This might be all that's needed to help alleviate the pain you're feeling.
+If you experience sharp pains in your breast during or after feeds, and severe pains in the nipple, try changing your baby's breastfeeding position or getting them to latch on again.
+This might be all that’s needed to help alleviate the pain you’re feeling.

 Another cause of breast pain can be a bacterial infection called mastitis.